How to Create Table in HTML: Step-by-Step Guide

 4. Other HTML Elements: You can also insert other HTML elements, such as buttons, forms, checkboxes, and more, into your table cells.
 This adds interactivity and functionality to your table, enabling users to interact with the content provided.

 Formatting options play a significant role in enhancing the visual presentation of your table.
-You can apply inline styles or external CSS to customize the appearance of your table cells, including font styles, background colors, borders, and alignments.
+You can apply inline styles or external CSS to customize the appearance of your table cells, including font styles, background colors, borders, button size, and alignments.
 By implementing these formatting techniques, you can create a visually appealing table that suits the overall design of your website.

 Remember to maintain consistency throughout your table by applying the same formatting options to cells within the same column or row.
 This ensures a cohesive and organized display of data.